Ananyaa03/MedEasy-App/README.md

 # MedEasy-App
 MEDEASY is an app that works with the pharmacy and doctor to provide a simple solution by enabling the patient to receive notifications regarding their prescription, medication, and pharmacy.
-This app is built using AWS Services and Python.
+This app is built using AWS Services and Python./n
-AWS Services used:
+AWS Services used are:
 1. Amazon Cognito
 2. Amazon API Gateway
 3. AWS Lambda